ylaboratory/ALPINE/README.md

 ```

 **Important:**
-ALPINE is implemented in [PyTorch](https://pytorch.org/), so users will need to install PyTorch separately to ensure compatibility with their specific CUDA or CPU version.
+ALPINE is implemented in [PyTorch](https://pytorch.org/), the `pyproject.toml` has included the installation of it.
+However, if user has issued with the `Pytorch` version.
+Users will need to install PyTorch separately to ensure compatibility with their specific CUDA or CPU version.

 ## Usage